mprinc/webpack.js.org/src/content/guides/output-management.md

 T> This guide extends on code examples found in the [`Asset Management`](/guides/asset-management) guide.

-So far we've manually included all our assets in our `index.html` file, but as your application grows and once you start [using hashes in filenames](/guides/caching) and outputting [multiple bundles](/guides/code-splitting), it will be difficult to keep managing your `index.html` file manually.
+So far <span class='important'>we've manually included all our assets in our `index.html` file</span>, but as your application grows and once you start [using hashes in filenames](/guides/caching) and outputting [multiple bundles](/guides/code-splitting), it will be difficult to keep managing your `index.html` file manually.
 However, a few plugins exist that will make this process much easier to manage.

 ## Preparation